 - Getting ahead -It is likely that companies in the future will be valued partly after their sustainability, it will be a crucial factor when analysing their market value.
 This will favour those who master excellence in the ESG analysis area and have done so for quite some time and developed a successful analysis and process regarding ESG investing.
 If you invest in a good ESG orientated fund, you will most likely benefit from this too.

 According to a recent study made by Nordea, there are three very clear indications based on hard facts and statistics, based on MSCI ESG scores, why it is crucial to take ESG factors into account.

 - In Europe, the companies with the highest ESG scores have outperformed the poorest scorers by more than 50% since 2012.

-- Corporates who manage to improve their ESG ratings strongly outperform the companies that see their ESG ratings decline.
+- Corporates which manage to improve their ESG scores and earn better rating strongly outperform the companies that see their ESG ratings decline.

 - Among the top performers, the volatility in returns on capital employed is less than half that of the worst ESG performers among the European listed companies.

 This is in line with a large number of other research, which also claims there are substantial gains to incorporate ESG in the investment strategy and process.

 “No investor should be able to argue that they can afford to ignore the ESG performance of the companies they invest in”

 – Mathias Leijon, Global Co-Head of Corporate and investment Banking, Nordea.